zappajs/zappajs-client/index.coffee.md

           debug 'Received settings', settings
           context.settings = settings

-then bind the Express session and the Socket.IO session on the back-end.
+then bind the socket in the ExpressJS session, and provides the ExpressJS session ID to the Socket.IO server.

           share ({key}) ->
             debug 'Received key', key

 We do not save the key inside the context until all the steps are completed.
+Note: The key is normally not needed.

             context.key = key